learn-co-curriculum/node-js-fakebook/README.md

 ## Overview

-In this lab, we will transform our blog server into a social platform of sorts.
+In this lab, we will transform our blog server into a social platform.

 ## Introduction